juandavidpolo/juandavidpolo/README.md

-- 👋 Hi, I’m @juandavidpolo
+- 👋 Hi, I’m @juandavidpolo.
-- 👀 I’m interested mainly in web development and data science
+- 👀 I’m interested mainly in web development and data science.
-- 🌱 I’m currently learning React, React Native and Django
+- 🌱 I’m currently React, Python developer mainly and adding AWS services to my stack.
 - 💞️ I’m looking to collaborate on everyone that could I help.
-I would be pleased in help with issues or problems in your projects
+I would be pleased in help with issues or problems in your projects.
-- 📫 Please mail me to juandavidpolomendez@gmail.com
+- 📫 Please mail me to juandavidpolomendez@gmail.com.

 <!---
 juandavidpolo/juandavidpolo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.